Axway/amplify-central/content/en/docs/connect_manage_environ/connect_swaggerhub/_index.md

 * Read [Embedded SwaggerHub agent setup](/docs/connect_manage_environ/connect_swaggerhub_repository/embedded-agent-setup/)
 * Gather information on SwaggerHub:
-    * The api key that the agent will use to connect to SwaggerHub
+    * The API key that the agent will use to connect to SwaggerHub
-    * The oragization name that the agent will connect to
+    * The organization name that the agent will connect to
-    * The visibility and publication filters that the agent should use to discover api spec files
+    * The visibility and publication filters that the agent should use to discover API spec files
 * Ensure your machine (Windows / Linux / Mac) meets the Embedded agent configuration prerequisites, where:
     * You can access platform.axway.com and login.axway.com on port 443
     * You can install and run Axway Central CLI (node.js module)